Union of Kilrush, Killard, Kilfierard, Moyferta & Kilbarrryhone:

 In this (the county Limerick) district, Gobinet is translated into Deborah, while in the county Cork it is rendered Abina or Judith.’

 Journal of the Cork Historical & Archaeological Society, 1895

-‘Candlemas Day, the 2nd of February, used to be held in old pagan times as a kind of saternalia, with dances and tourches and many unholy rites.
+‘Candlemas Day, the 2nd of February, used to be held in old pagan times as a kind of saturnalia, with dances and torches and many unholy rites.
 But these gave occasion to so much ill conduct that in the ninth century the Pope abolished the festival, and substituted for it the Feast of the Purification of the Blessed Virgin, when candles are lit in her honour.
 Hence the name of Candlemas.